AI Cost Curves: When API Pricing Becomes Your Biggest Infrastructure Decision

 The AI cost curve decision isn’t just an infrastructure choice.
 It’s a strategic one.

-If you’re running at low volume (under 1,000 queries per day), use APIs.
-The infrastructure overhead of self-hosting costs more than the tokens.
+If you’re running at low volume (under 1,000 queries per day), use APIs. $480 a month of tokens against a $12,000 floor isn’t a close call, and the infrastructure overhead of self-hosting costs more than the tokens do.

 If you’re between 1,000 and 50,000 queries per day, you’re in the benchmark zone.
-Run the numbers.
+Run the numbers on your own query shape.
 The crossover might be closer than you think.

 And if latency matters, if you’re processing at the edge, if your users expect sub-100ms responses, self-hosting with quantised models isn’t optional.
 It’s the only architecture that works.